Sanju-1114/AIML/Readme.md

 This Repo for AILM.

-First cover the basics of Python which is very important for AIML
+First cover the basics of Python which is very important for AIML.

+Work with Anaconda.